Bay of Plenty cricket team

 The Bay of Plenty cricket team represents the Bay of Plenty region of New Zealand.
-It competes in the Hawke Cup.
+It is one of the 21 teams from around New Zealand that compete in the Hawke Cup.

 History

 Cricket has been played in the Bay of Plenty region since the 1860s and possibly earlier.
 A Tauranga Cricket Club was formed in 1868.
-A Bay of Plenty team, consisting of players from Tauranga, Opotiki and Katikati, visited Auckland to play against four club teams over four days in December 1881.
+A Bay of Plenty team, consisting of players from Tauranga, Ōpōtiki and Katikati, visited Auckland to play against four club teams over four days in December 1881.

 The current Bay of Plenty Cricket Association, the first to cover the whole region, was formed in August 1931.
 It was the 23rd association to become affiliated with the New Zealand Cricket Council, and thus became eligible to compete in the Hawke Cup.

 Bay of Plenty were outclassed in their first challenges for the Hawke Cup, losing by wide margins to South Auckland in March 1932 and to Waikato (the renamed South Auckland team) in December 1938.
 Bay of Plenty hosted an international touring team for the first time in February 1936 when the Marylebone Cricket Club played them in a one-day match at Rotorua.

 The Rigden Shield was inaugurated in 1944–45 for matches between Bay of Plenty and Poverty Bay.
 Bay of Plenty won and held the Shield for the first two years.

 Northern Districts, of which Bay of Plenty is one of the constituent associations, began playing in the Plunket Shield in 1956–57.
 The first Bay of Plenty player to represent Northern Districts in the Plunket Shield was Des Ferrow, who played in three matches in 1956–57 and one in 1957–58.
 The second was Maurice Langdon, who began a 25-match career for Northern Districts in 1957–58.